What Is Catharsis?

 How Do You Identify Catharsis in Writing?

 Aristotle, the Greek philosopher and playwright, addresses the role of catharsis in his work, Poetics.
 He believed that a main purpose of drama and comedy is to purge and purify the audience’s feelings, especially those of pity and fear.
-By imitating dramatic circumstances, a work of literature allows its reader to live vicariously through the situation and process their own feelings.
+By imitating dramatic circumstances, a work of literature allows its reader to live vicariously through the situation and experience catharsis.
 Although Aristotle does not explicitly say this, many now feel that catharsis also allows the reader to arrive at a greater understanding of the world as well.

-The showdown or dramatic climax of a work is where one most often achieves catharsis, though any event that evokes strong emotions — such as the death of a character — may also be cathartic.
+The showdown or dramatic climax of a work is where one most often achieves catharsis, though any event that evokes strong emotions — such as the death of a character — may also achieve catharsis.

 Examples of Catharsis